XAP-Software/XAP-Software.github.io/_posts/2022-05-05-cap-postgresql.md

 ```

-Now we should do is to define our data model and services.
+Now we should define our data model and services.

 ## cds-dpm